Real Estate Photos Flagged as AI on Instagram

 2. Export web JPGs for social — 2048px long edge is a common starting point.

-3. Inspect one hero frame with the metadata checker.
+3. Inspect one hero frame with the AI Metadata Checker.

 4. Batch-clean the set in Remove AI Label — 30 files per batch for full property shoots.

-5. Post cleaned JPGs to Instagram carousel, Facebook listing album, and agent blog.
+5. Post cleaned JPGs to Meta carousel, Facebook listing album, and agent blog.

 Exterior shots may include GPS in EXIF — a separate privacy issue for luxury listings.
-See remove GPS from photos.
+See How to Remove GPS and Location Data from.

 Open house and Story coverage